N-Jaro/cigi-announcement/README.md

 # cigi-announcement
-Jupyterlab extension for aanouncement across system
+Jupyterlab extension to display anouncement across the system